 Grab a foam roller

-If you have a foam roller lying around, self-massage can be another great way to take care of your muscles - either straight after your workout or later in the day.
-Research from 2017 suggests that massage therapy after strenuous exercise can be effective in alleviating DOMS and improving muscular performance.
+If you have a foam roller lying around at home or at the gym, self-massage can be another great way to take care of your muscles - either straight after your workout or later in the day.
+According to Harvard Health, just a few minutes of foam rolling can help make your muscles more receptive to stretching, while research from 2017 suggests that massage therapy after strenuous exercise can be effective in alleviating DOMS and improving muscular performance.

 This is one of the most important things to do after exercising, as your body can lose a significant amount of water through your breath and sweat.

 According to the American Council of Exercise, water is one of the most essential components of the human body, helping to regulate temperature, protect your organs, aid digestion, dispel waste and transport nutrients to your cells.
-Plus, your muscles are made up of about 75% water!
+Your body is made up of about 70% water!

 For regular exercisers, especially those working out in hot climates, it’s crucial for your health and performance to stay well-hydrated before, during and after your training.
 Being dehydrated can lead to poor recovery, fatigue, dizziness, cramps, constipation, headaches, muscle soreness and loss of coordination.